Getting Started with Opart; GPU memory-efficient Emission Spectrum

-This is a device memory efficient version of “get started”!
+This is a device memory efficient version of Getting Started with Simulating the Emission Spectra!

 Note: It is worth noting that batch execution of this notebook (jupyter nbconvert --to script get_started_opart.ipynb; python get_started_opart.py) was successfully performed on a laptop equipped with an RTX 3080 (8GB device memory).
 The device memory usage was approximately 2.4 GB.